WAeUP/waeup.identifier/ansible/README.rst

 We provide some `ansible`_ playbooks to ease installation and provisioning on RaspberryPI_ (raspbian) or other Debian-based distros.

+The RaspberryPI is assumed to have the default 7" touch screen attached.

 All `ansible`_-related stuff can be found in the projects ``ansible/`` subdir.
 In the following we show how to provision a running RaspberryPI_ connected to the same network as your local machine.